Lebanese Civil War: Hundred Days' War

-1978 South Lebanon conflict
+1978 Israeli invasion

 PLO attacks from Lebanon into Israel in 1977 and 1978 escalated tensions between the countries.
-On 11 March 1978, eleven Fatah fighters landed on a beach in northern Israel and proceeded to hijack two buses full of passengers on the Haifa – Tel-Aviv road, shooting at passing vehicles in what became known as the Coastal Road massacre.
+On 11 March 1978, eleven Fatah fighters landed on a beach in northern Israel and proceeded to hijack two buses full of passengers on the Haifa–Tel-Aviv road, shooting at passing vehicles in what became known as the Coastal Road massacre.
 They killed 37 and wounded 76 Israelis before being killed in a firefight with Israeli forces.
 Israel invaded Lebanon four days later in Operation Litani.
 The Israeli Army occupied most of the area south of the Litani River.
 The UN Security Council passed Resolution 425 calling for immediate Israeli withdrawal and creating the UN Interim Force in Lebanon (UNIFIL), charged with attempting to establish peace.

-Security Zone
+Israel's "Security Zone" in Lebanon

 Israeli forces withdrew later in 1978, but retained control of the southern region by managing a 12 mi wide security zone along the border.
 These positions were held by the South Lebanon Army (SLA), a Christian-Shi'a militia under the leadership of Major Saad Haddad backed by Israel.
 The Israeli Prime Minister, Likud's Menachem Begin, compared the plight of the Christian minority in southern Lebanon (then about 5% of the population in SLA territory) to that of European Jews during World War II.
 The PLO routinely attacked Israel during the period of the cease-fire, with over 270 documented attacks.
 People in Galilee regularly had to leave their homes during these shellings.
 Documents captured in PLO headquarters after the invasion showed they had come from Lebanon.
 Arafat refused to condemn these attacks on the grounds that the cease-fire was only relevant to Lebanon.

 Between June and August 1979 the IDF increased its artillery bombardments and air strikes on targets in Southern Lebanon resulting in the killing of around forty people and a mass exodus of civilians.
 On 27 June four Syrian planes were shot down over Southern Lebanon.
 One of them reportedly hit by Palestinian ground fire.

 In April 1980 the presence of UNIFIL soldiers in the buffer zone led to the At Tiri incident.